Instructions

 2. How many rows and columns does the dataframe have?

-3. Run this command, and explain, in words, what this does:
+3. Run this command, and explain, in words, what it does:

 colSums(is.na(ca_pa))